19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 (a) the making of any representations under section 8B(1) by that employee in respect of that dismissal; and

-(b) the making of any representations to the Minister in respect of that dismissal under section 14(2) of the Employment Act (Cap.
-91) or section 35(3) of the Industrial Relations Act (Cap.
+(b) the making of any representations to the Minister in respect of that dismissal under section 35(3) of the Industrial Relations Act (Cap.
 136).

 [4/2011]

 [Act 21 of 2016 wef 01/04/2017]

+[Act 55 of 2018 wef 01/04/2019]

 (4) In making a decision on any claim in relation to the employment assistance payment, the Employment Claims Tribunal —